The History of the Compilation of the Quran

 In Medina, one of the first tasks that the Prophet assigned to Abdullah bin Saeed was to teach the people of Medina how to read and write.

 Yahya Bermaki was the first one who introduced paper for writing among Arabs.
 (Muqaddama Ibn Khaldun) Some people suggest that it was Hujjaj bin Yusuf who introduced it first.
-The Khurasan paper with cotton became popular during the time of Bani Ummayad; Many historians assert that it predates Ummayad period as a Chinese first introduced it in Khurasan (Sanajat-u-Tarb)
+The Khurasan paper with cotton became popular during the time of Bani Ummayad; Many historians assert that it predates the Ummayad period as the Chinese first introduced it in Khurasan (Sanajat-u-Tarb)

 In his Book Miftahul Afkar, the author records several letters and treaties written at the Prophet's instance to different tribes and rulers.
 The agreement of Hudaibiya was one of them.
-History also tells us that the famous Muallaqat known as Saba Muallaqat, hanged on the door of the Kaaba in writing during the Prophet's time in Makkah.
+History also tells us that the famous Muallaqat, known as Saba Muallaqat, hanged on the door of the Kaaba in writing during the Prophet's time in Makkah.

 There were two popular methods used during that time to put things in writing.
 People used to write on thin parchments prepared from the hides of animals, known as Riq.
 The Quran also uses this word.
 There was also something called Mehriq.
 Lisan ul Arab describes Mehriq as an excellent thin hide produced for writing.
 The Quran also uses the word Qirtas as a material used for writing.
 "If We had sent unto thee a written (message) on parchment, so that they could touch it with their hands, the Unbelievers would have been sure to say: "This is nothing but obvious magic!"
 (6:7)

-For, no true understanding of God have they when they say, "Never has God revealed anything unto man."
+For, no true understanding of God has they when they say, "Never has God revealed anything unto man."
 Say: "Who has bestowed from on high the divine writ which Moses brought unto men as a light and guidance, [and] which you treat as [mere] leaves of paper, making a show of them the while you conceal [so] much - although you have been taught [by it] what neither you nor your forefathers had ever known?"
 Say: "God [has revealed that divine writ]!" - and then leave them to play at their vain talk.
 (6:91)

 The paper was in use at the time of the Revelation, and Allah used the word to emphasize the importance of writings.

 The Prophet was very particular about the availability of the means of writing to him.
 It was to ensure the writing of the Message of Allah instantly.
-For instance, during the journey to Medina, the migrating caravan carried pen, inkpot, and paper.
+For instance, during the journey to Medina, the migrating caravan carried a pen, inkpot, and paper.
 The letter written to Suraqa, who was chasing him during the trip, provides evidence to this fact.